BookGen/BookGen/README.md

 Must not contain colons or spaces.

 + `BIBLIOGRAPHY`:
-The name of the workʼs bibliography file, which must have a suffix of `.bib`.
+The name of the work's bibliography file, which must have a suffix of `.bib`.
 Requires `biber` to process.

 + `BIBREQUIRE`: